-Operating lease receivables relate to a property lease of excess space within a branch premise.
-The lease is non-cancellable with a 5 year term, with option periods of up to 5 years.
+Operating lease receivables relate to property leases of excess space within Branch and Head Office premises, and lease of investment property to a third party.
+Leases are non-cancellable and are of varying terms up to 5 years with option periods of up to 5 years.

-NOTE 29 Overdraft facilities
+NOTE 30 Overdraft facilities